l1xiangyi/chatgpt-detector-roberta/README.md

 In this project, we reproduce the detector following [ChatGPT detector](https://huggingface.co/spaces/Hello-SimpleAI/chatgpt-detector-single), which is an open-source detector for ChatGPT.

 It is a Roberta for classification model with labels (0: human, 1:ChatGPT).
-The example reproduces code

 If you want to train it, follow these steps: